Pattern

 Plan

-Your plan is built around the exact activities that trigger your back.
-We start with the movements you can do, then we increase range, load, and strength.
+Your plan is built around the exact activities that trigger your back pain.